The professors in this program are wonderful. They make themselves available whenever you need...

 - About SJU

-Online Master's Degree in Health Administration: Health Care Ethics Specialization
+Online Master's Degree in Health Administration: Health Care Ethics Concentration

 Expertise in the highly-specialized field of health care ethics is emerging as one of the most critical needs facing the health industry today.
 Health administrators are expected to assist in navigating through issues such as euthanasia, the use of medical technologies to prolong life, abortion, genetic screening for birth defects, experimentation and informed consent, distribution of scarce medical resources and the right to health care and its implications for the health care delivery system.
-Saint Joseph's University’s online Master's Degree in Health Administration with a Specialization in Health Care Ethics provides the necessary framework for dealing with these issues.
+Saint Joseph's University’s online Master's Degree in Health Administration with a Concentration in Health Care Ethics provides the necessary framework for dealing with these issues.
 The program also offers a background in moral philosophy, which will be included within the scope of the coursework.

 According to findings published by the Veterans' Administration's National Center for Ethics in Health Care, ethical questions and concerns are inextricably linked to delivering quality health care.
 Ethical approaches to situations and issues permeate an organization's entire structure on three levels: decisions and actions, systems and processes, and environment and culture—which, taken together, define the ethics quality of a health care organization.
 To add to these three levels in which ethical approaches to situations and issues permeate are four core principles of health care ethics.
 These define the ethical duties that health care professionals in the United States owe to patients (thus helping to answer the question, “What is ethical health care?”.
 They are: